 The Lilypads Bottomline

-1031 exchange in real estate can be beneficial for the investors if they follow all of its rules to the letter.
+1031 exchange in real estate can be beneficial for investors if they follow all of its rules to the letter.
 If the investor can associate with a Qualified Intermediary to handle their exchanges and refrain from using their personal property while maintaining the time frame of the exchange-they can defer paying capital gains taxes indefinitely or permanently.

 As an investor, 1031 exchanges can help in portfolio diversification with a wide variety of assets that provide better-estimated returns.